Lima Memorial Health System Logo

 Side Effects

-Side effects from high magnesium intake are not common.
+Side effects from high magnesium intake are not common, except in people with significantly reduced kidney function.
 The body generally removes extra amounts.
 Magnesium excess most often occurs when a person is:

 • Taking in too much of the mineral in supplement form